 The Biology RIU works within BJU’s cancer lab to conduct research on the well-known disease.
 Mostly operating during the summer months, this RIU gives students the opportunity to tackle projects with major ramifications and even publish peer-reviewed articles if circumstances allow.
 The outcomes of several of the RIUs have been presented at the annual meeting of the American Institute for Cancer Research in Washington, D.C.

 For the past several years, the Engineering RIU has focused on autonomous vehicle development.
 With sponsorships ranging from private companies, Department of Defense subcontracts, to U.S. Army DEVCOM, this RIU affords students excellent real-world research.
 The outcomes of the projects have also won several competitions amongst other universities.

-Brand new for 2021, the Physics RIU funded research for two students to conduct original research in experimental and computational condensed matter physics.
-Students had access BJU’s GPU-accelerated computational server to perform calculations.
-The research focused on quantum sensors and material research.
+Launched in 2021, the Physics RIU covered room and board for two students to conduct original research in experimental and computational condensed matter physics.
+With support from an outside grant and a collaborative research agreement, students had access BJU’s GPU-accelerated computational server to perform calculations.
+The research focused on quantum sensors and materials research.

 Summer Institute in Teaching Science

 SITS helps new faculty learn how to take their expertise and skill and translate it into classroom teaching.
 Spanning four summers, SITS trains faculty on three subjects.
 The first two summers focus on the metacognition of the teacher, education theory, and the concepts and principles governing their field.
 The third summer revolves around creating an effective learning environment and the fourth summer teaches faculty how to evaluate if students are learning how to operate in their desired field.
 After finishing the four initial summer trainings, faculty have the option to take refresher courses or develop lab courses and curriculum.

 Will you prayerfully consider giving towards the sciences at BJU?
 Help us equip the next generation of Christian professionals.